brentlintner/linus/TRACKER.md

 * Be able to see the git history of a file (useful when able to actually commit?)
 * Consider using advanced APIs like function calling and search grounding
 * Have privacy confirmation for file system integration, and other sensitive data or destructive operations
+* Have extra security confirmation for file system integration, terminal commands run, injection/MITM attacks, heuristics and other sensitive data or destructive operations

 ### Performance